+More recently, additional strategies have been explored.
+Microscopically, SU(3) chiral effective field theory for the $\Lambda N$ interaction found that the $\Lambda$ single-particle potential becomes strongly repulsive at densities of $(2\text{--}3)n_0$, which could push back the hyperon onset~\cite{Haidenbauer:2016vfq}.
+In addition, the hyperonic three-body forces are expected to contribute further repulsion~\cite{Vidana:2010ip}.
+Quantum many-body effects from the strong baryon-meson coupling were found to sufficiently stiffen the hyperon-star EOS~\cite{Zhu:2026mhd}, while chiral symmetry restoration in SU(3) parity doublet models was argued to offer a natural mechanism for suppressing hyperon emergence without \emph{ad hoc} repulsion~\cite{Gao:2026mla}.
+On the experimental side, the upcoming K-long Facility~\cite{Zachariou:2024omo} and hypernuclei-beam heavy-ion experiments~\cite{Yong:2025dpe} aim to constrain the hyperon potential across a wide density range.
+Furthermore, an artificial-intelligence-assisted nuclear emulsion analysis has recently achieved the first uniquely identified double-$\Lambda$ hypernucleus~\cite{He:2025ndk}.

-Recently, we investigated the properties of nuclear matter (NM) based on an extended linear sigma model (ELSM) with baryons (bELSM)~\cite{Ma:2023eoz}.
-The Lagrangian was constructed with three-flavor chiral symmetry in order to mix the two-quark and four-quark configurations to reproduce the mass spectra of the light scalar mesons~\cite{Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq}.
-Since bELSM is constructed following the chiral symmetry pattern of QCD with consistent power counting laws~\cite{Ma:2023eoz,Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq,Parganlija:2010fz}, it's rather interesting to see how EOS behaves in the presence of hyperons in this framework and is there any new insight to the relation between microscopic symmetries and NS structures.
+Recently, we investigated the properties of NM based on an extended linear sigma model with baryons (bELSM)~\cite{Ma:2023eoz}.
+The Lagrangian was constructed with three-flavor chiral symmetry in order to mix the two- and four-quark configurations to reproduce the mass spectra of the light scalar mesons~\cite{Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq}.
+Since bELSM is constructed following the chiral symmetry pattern of QCD with consistent power counting laws~\cite{Ma:2023eoz,Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq,Parganlija:2010fz}, it is rather interesting to see how the EOS behaves in the presence of hyperons in this framework and whether there is any new insight into the relation between microscopic symmetries and NS structures.